fishjtpcc1/javagae002/system-build.md

 ---

-to make a system platform having:
+to make a running system platform having:

     local-terminal (a linux machine eg cloud9 vm) librarian (a live remote git core repo eg a github repo)